Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 The only reenactment to take on original battleground - in the center of town!

 During the battle, Confederate sharpshooters took over the Shrivers’ home.
 They set up a sharpshooters nest in the attic to fire rifles on the Union troops at the base of Cemetery Hill.
-Furnishings from the house were used to build a barricade in the street, and the house and grounds were used to treat the wounded.
+Furnishings from the house were used to build a barricade in the street in front of the house which was used to treat the wounded.
 Learn first-hand what occurred during those three days of horror that terrified the citizens of Gettysburg and how the Shrivers’ home was used during and after the fighting.

 Tour times may vary when large groups with advance reservations are touring the Museum.
 Metered parking is available on the street directly in front of the Museum.